Code-Institute-Submissions/Finder-App/README.md

 ## UX

-The UX of that site consist of navbar at the top with logo on the lift side and three other fields HOME MAP and ABOUT to the right side of the nav bar,As that web site is only one page so i created different section on the same page,fist section contains search card which contains two fields, In first field user can put the country name,I mentioned some selected country names but there is an option to select ALL countries,In the second field user need to put the desired city name where they want to travell, three buttons below the search area pointing out the three searching categories.
+I tried to make the UX of that site as simple as possible,so that the user can use it without any trouble,The UX of that site consist of navbar at the top with logo on the lift side and three other fields HOME MAP and ABOUT to the right side of the nav bar,As that web site is only one page so i created different section on the same page,fist section contains search card which contains two fields, In first field user can put the country name,I mentioned some selected country names but there is an option to select ALL countries,In the second field user need to put the desired city name where they want to travell, three buttons below the search area pointing out the three searching categories.

 <img src="assets/imgs/navbar.jpg">

 ## Demo